alvarogarcia7/blog_source/source/_posts/draft_jason-gorman-tdd-intensive-workshop.md

     * how each problem is different
     * you can only learn it by doing
   * TDD styles:
     * Chicago style by Kent Beck.
-Reference book would be "TDD by example"
+Reference book would be "[TDD by example][tdd-by-example]"
     * London school or Mockist style by Steve Freeman and Nat Pryce.
-Reference book would be "Growing object oriented software, guided by tests"
+Reference book would be ["Growing object oriented software, guided by tests][goos]"
   * 13 good habits for a sustainable test-driven development way
   * The basic TDD cycle:
     * an executable specification, encoded in a failing test